ankrh/MCmatlab/README.md

 You are very welcome to clone the repository and add features of your own.
 If you want to report a bug or are missing a feature, shoot me an email, see below.

 ## Who do I talk to?
-The main person responsible for MCmatlab is Anders Kragh Hansen: ankrh@fotonik.dtu.dk
+The main person responsible for MCmatlab is Anders Kragh Hansen: anderskraghhansen@gmail.com